-Transfer the mixture to a standing mixer fitted with the dough hook attachment.
+Transfer to a standing mixer fitted with the dough hook attachment.
 Let cool a few minutes; the milk mixture should be warm and not hot before proceeding.

-Sprinkle the yeast over the warm (not hot) milk/butter mixture and set aside for 5 minutes.
+Sprinkle the yeast over the warm milk mixture and set aside for 5 minutes.

-Add the remaining flour, 1/2 cup at a time, and knead until the dough is smooth and stretchy, about 5-7 minutes.
-(Add more flour if the dough is too sticky or add a bit more water if the dough is too dry).
+Add the remaining flour, 1/2 cup at a time, and knead until the dough is smooth and stretchy, 5 to 7 minutes.
+(Add more flour if the dough is too sticky or add a bit more water if the dough is too dry.)

 Place the dough in a greased bowl.
-Cover loosely with a towel and let the dough rise in a warm place until it has doubled in bulk.
+Cover loosely with a towel and let the dough rise in a warm place until it has doubled in bulk, 1 to 2 hours.

 Divide the dough into 12 pieces.
 Roll each piece into a smooth ball.

 Place the balls of dough several inches apart on a greased baking sheet.
 Flatten the dough balls gently with the palm of your hand.